flomSStaar/Linux-Automation/README.md

 # .zshrc
 This script allows you to automatically configure `zsh` and add the most convenient plugins to work more efficiently.
+This script uses [Antigen](https://github.com/zsh-users/antigen/) as plugins manager for zsh, so you can add all compatible plugins in your `.zshrc` file.

 ## Introduction
 Two themes are available.
 Themes change automatically if you are logged in as root.